 A complete physical examination is required of all children entering Malden Public Schools for the first time and at least three or four years thereafter.
-Completed physical examination forms must be presented no later than the first day of school.
+Completed physical examination forms must be presented no later than the first day of school in September.
 No child will be able to attend school without providing all required medical documentation.
 Only upon completion of this process will a child be fully registered and allowed to begin school.
-For more information about immunizations and physical examination requirements, please contact School Nurse.
+For more information about immunizations and physical examination requirements, contact Ms. Karen Reynolds, Nursing Manager, at 781-397-7271.